PedroAugusto2101/learning/data_science/01_fundamentals/02_statistics_fundamentals.md

 7. **Specialization & Deepening** – Focus on advanced topics and niche areas.
 8. **Continuous Practice & Updates** – Stay current with new methodologies and trends.

+# Importance of Statistical Inference in Data Science Projects

+## What is Statistical Inference?

+- Uses sample data to draw conclusions about a population
+- Helps scientists generalize findings to a broader population
+- In summary: extracting conclusions from datasets

+## Basic Principles of Statistical Inference

+1. **Understanding the Population & Sampling** – Identify the population of interest and collect a representative sample to ensure generalizable conclusions.
+2. **Data Collection** – Gather sample data through experiments, surveys, or observational studies (sampling techniques).
+3. **Exploratory Data Analysis (EDA)** – Analyze data structure, detect outliers, check normality, etc., before making inferences.
+4. **Parameter Estimation** – Compute numerical measures summarizing population characteristics (mean, proportion, standard deviation, etc.).
+Use **point estimates** and **confidence intervals** derived from samples.
+5. **Hypothesis Testing** – A method to make statistical inferences by generalizing from a sample to a population.
+   - **Null Hypothesis (H₀):** Assumes no significant effect, difference, or relationship between variables.
+Any observed difference is due to randomness or sampling error.
+   - **Alternative Hypothesis (H₁ or Hₐ):** Opposes the null hypothesis, suggesting a significant effect, difference, or relationship exists.
+Indicates observed variations result from a real phenomenon.
+6. **Significance Level & P-Value** – The probability of rejecting H₀ when it is true.
+   - **P-value:** The probability of obtaining an extreme result under the assumption that H₀ is true.